bmr-cymru/dmioscope/README.md

 # dmioscope - track IO distribution with dmstats

 The dmioscope script provides a simple tool to track and visualise the distribution of IO requests across a device's address space by maintaining a histogram that counts IO requests by location.

 The device can either be split into a fixed number of equally sized regions (the same set of regions will be reported in each successive update), or the script can attempt to adapt the number, and size, of bins to the observed IO volumes: in this case the set of bins (and their sizes) may change between updates.

-The static mode is useful in order to obtain fixed, repeatable statistics for measurement purposes: adaptive mode is best suited to interactive use where the user is trying to get a rough idea of the current IO distribution on the device.
+The static mode is useful in order to obtain fixed, repeatable statistics for measurement purposes: adaptive mode is best suited to interactive use where the user is trying to get a rough sense of the current IO distribution on the device, or where the distribution is expected to shift significantly during a run.

-The command accepts count and interval arguments to allow reports to be continually generated from current data.
+The command accepts count and interval arguments to allow reports to be continually generated from current data, and switches and options to control histogram adaptation and display properties.

 # Requirements

-To use dmioscope you need a Linux installation with one or more device-mapper devices to monitor, and an installed copy of the device-mapper tools and libraries that includes the 'dmstats' command (at least device-mapper 1.02.104 - included in the lvm2 v2.02.127 tarball and any later distribution packages).
+To use dmioscope you will need a Linux installation with one or more device-mapper devices to monitor, and an installed copy of the device-mapper tools and libraries that includes the 'dmstats' command (at least device-mapper 1.02.104 - included in the lvm2 v2.02.127 tarball and any later distribution packages).

 # IOScope histograms